 As a result of Article 38.3, the Contracting Authority does not have the right to forfeit the performance guarantee, to demand the payment of liquidated damages or to terminate the contract for the Contractor's failure of implementation, to the extent that this failure is due to force majeure.
 Similarly, the Contractor is not entitled to interest on delayed payments or to other remedies arising from the Contracting Authority's failure to fulfil its contractual obligations, or to terminate the contract for failure of implementation, where these failures are due to force majeure.
 The procedure to be followed in the event of force majeure is set out in Article 38.4.
 It is initiated by either party giving prompt notice of the event in question.
-The Contractor is then required to make proposals on how to continue with implementation of the contract.
 The Contractor is entitled to any extra costs incurred as a result of the Project Manager's directions (Art.
 38.5).